synapticon/synapticon_ros2_control/README.md

 ```
 Terminal 5 to create a publisher (value is in per mille of torque):

-If you are running demo with one motor:
+If you are running the demo with one motor:
 ```bash
 ros2 topic pub /forward_torque_controller/commands std_msgs/msg/Float64MultiArray data:\ [100]
 ```
-If you are running demo with two motors:
+If you are running the demo with two motors:
 ```bash
 ros2 topic pub /forward_torque_controller/commands std_msgs/msg/Float64MultiArray data:\ [100, 100]
 ```